nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 #### Duplicate record prevention

-Before registering the patient record on the local system, the provider SHALL check the practice patient index for matching patients using the patient's NHS number, and then:
+Before registering the patient record on the local system, the provider SHALL check the practice patient index for matching patients using the patient's NHS Number, and then:

 - **If a matching patient record IS found**:

-  - and the matching patient record's NHS number has not previously been traced or verified, it SHALL be verified using the [rules shown above](foundations_use_case_register_a_patient.html#pds-requirements)
+  - and the matching patient record's NHS Number has not previously been traced or verified, it SHALL be verified using the [rules shown above](foundations_use_case_register_a_patient.html#pds-requirements)

     - If the verification fails the registration SHALL be halted and an error returned to the consuming system